 From rivers and waterfalls to forests and mountains, it is no surprise that the northeastern part of America is also home to a wide variety of wildlife.
 The diversity in the present habitats of this region provides a home for different species of mammals, amphibians, reptiles, and other native animals.

 If you are someone who loves adventure, then the Northeast is definitely for you.
-Before you drift off on your wild and fun journey to the Northeast, here are some of the six best national parks and places you can find and visit.
+Before you drift off on your wild and fun journey to this natural paradise, here are some of the best national parks in the Northeast and places you can visit.

 1. Great Falls National Park